platformbuilds/mirador-core/deployments/chart/README.md

 By default the chart creates a ConfigMap with a production-ready example config.
 You can override with your own file using `config.existingConfigMap` and set `env.CONFIG_PATH=/etc/mirador/config.yaml`.

-Secrets such as JWT, LDAP, Redis, or SMTP are expected via environment variables or mounted secrets; wire them via `envFrom` or `env.extra`.
+Secrets such as LDAP, Redis, or SMTP are expected via environment variables or mounted secrets; wire them via `envFrom` or `env.extra`.

 ## Notes